Providing Services to Survivors of Violence

 Take a few minutes to determine if you or someone you know is in an abusive relationship.
 Complete the assessment: Assess Your Relationship

-Located in York, Bridge is a one-year transitional housing program for victims who are homeless as a result of domestic violence.
+Located in York City, Bridge is a one-year transitional housing program for victims who are homeless as a result of domestic violence.
 Residents live in individual apartments with their dependent children.
 Residents are responsible for providing for their own food, clothing, and other living expenses, and will pay program fees and securities at no more than 30% of their income.

 Bridge residents will work with a case manager and life skills advocate to develop goals and skills necessary for independent living.
 Additionally, residents will have access to the support they need to heal from their trauma, such as support groups and individual and group counseling.